dennyabrahamsinaga/dennysinaga.com/content/blog/pointer-overflow-ctf-2023.md

 >
 > ++++++++++[>+>+++>+++++++>++++++++++<<<<-]>>>>++++++++++++.-.------------.+++++++++++++++++.--------------.+++++++++++++++++++++.------.++.----.---.-----------------.<<++++++++++++++++++++.-.++++++++.>>+++++++++.<<--.>>---------.++++++++++++++++++++++++.<<-----.--.>>---------.<<+++++++++.>>---------------.<<---------.++.>>.+++++++.<<--.++.+++++++.---------.+++++++..----.>>++++++++.+++++++++++++++.

-We were given set of symbols or likely set of instructions.
+We have been given a set of symbols or probably a set of instructions.
-To solve this challenge, we should analyze what is this.
-Since it's a cryptography challenge then it must be related to a cipher.
+To solve this challenge, we should analyse what it is.
+Since it's a cryptography challenge, it must be related to a cipher.
-We can utilize [this](https://www.dcode.fr/cipher-identifier) website to identify the cipher.
+We can use [this](https://www.dcode.fr/cipher-identifier) website to identify the cipher.

 Paste it and then click Analyze.

 ![cipher-identifier-suggestion](https://i.ibb.co/mHLKm2f/image.png)

 It asked us to investigate the Brainfuck.
-Click on Brainfuck, paste it, and click Execute.
+Click on Brainfuck, paste it, and click on Execute.

-In the results section, you will see the flag.
+In the results section you will see the flag.

 ![flag-missingandmissed](https://i.ibb.co/FJfvX93/image.png)

 poctf{uwsp_219h7_w20n9_02_f0290773n}

-Well, I found out that there is a hint in the description of this challenge.
+Well, I found out that there was a clue in the description of this challenge.
 It was "cerebral", so I thought it was related or associated with a "brain" cipher.
-Upon further investigation, I discovered that it is linked to Brainfuck, a specific type of cipher.
+Upon further investigation, I discovered that it was related to Brainfuck, a specific type of cipher.
 > A little __cerebral__ fornication to round out the crypto challenges.

 ## Forensics